Colt/tags-demo/README.md

 React is [MIT licensed](./LICENSE).

-I LIKE MY PET CHICKENS!
+I LIKE MY PET CHICKENS!!!!